- Symbols used

 - Minimize the privileges of users and services as much as possible.

-- Use two-factor authentication where possible, especially for authenticating privileged accounts.
+- Use two-factor authentication where possible, especially for privileged accounts.

 - Enforce a password policy with strict length and complexity requirements.